KeySpot/node-api/README.md

 # Usage

-Sign in to [KeySpot]{keyspot.app}, and create a record.
+Sign in to [KeySpot]{https://keyspot.app}, and create a record.
 At the top of each record's page there is an accessKey.
 Copy the accessKey as you will be using this to access your environment variables in code.

 Accessing your environment in code:
 ```